-When it comes to the shelf life of your macadamia nuts, temperature makes all the difference.
+Regarding the shelf life of your macadamia nuts, temperature makes all the difference.

-Refrigerating or freezing your macadamia nuts can lead to a far longer shelf life.
+Refrigerating or freezing your macadamia nuts can lead to far longer shelf life.
 You can expect both shelled and unshelled macadamia nuts to last up to a year in the fridge.
 When frozen, macadamia nuts will last up to 2 to 3 years.

 Most packages of shelled macadamia nuts have a “best by” date included on the packaging.
-This is a good indication of when the macadamia nuts will begin to lose quality, though they will be fine to eat for several months longer, as long as there are no signs of spoilage.
+This is a good indication of when the macadamia nuts will begin to lose quality, though they will be fine to eat for several months longer as long as there are no signs of spoilage.

 How To Store Macadamia Nuts

 Ensuring a long life for your macadamia nuts is dependent on good storage techniques.
-When it comes to long-term storage of nuts, the colder the better.
+When it comes to long-term storage of nuts, the colder, the better.

-If you know you will use up the macadamia nuts within a few months, storing at room temperature is perfectly fine.
+If you know you will use up the macadamia nuts within a few months, storing them at room temperature is perfectly fine.
 To do so, keep them in a cool, dark location, such as a pantry.

 Shelled macadamia nuts should be kept in an airtight container away from any sources of moisture.
-Unshelled macadamia nuts already have sufficient, natural packaging, and can be kept in any bag or container in your pantry.
+Unshelled macadamia nuts already have sufficient natural packaging and can be kept in any bag or container in your pantry.

 When refrigerating or freezing macadamia nuts, you will want to ensure they are in airtight packaging or a container.
 They should be placed in a location in your refrigerator or freezer that has a consistent temperature.